 Results of the AWM will be distributed to the WSC members no less than five days after the close of the AWM.

-A report of all actions taken will be made at the next regularly scheduled WSC meeting.
+A report of all AWM will be made at the next regularly scheduled WSC meeting.

 Proxies

 Each WSC member is authorized to designate a proxy for purposes of quorum and action items to be addressed by the WSC.